 What are Mustang Maps?

-Take a few minutes to plan out the ways you would like to engage on campus using the My Mustang Map planning tool and use it to get advice from peer, academic and career advisors along the way.
+Start by looking at your program's tailored template, and then take a few minutes to plan out the ways you would like to engage on campus using the My Mustang Map Experience Planning Tool.
+You can use it to get advice from peer, academic and career advisors along the way.
 Change your plan as many times as you want and feel free to branch out and explore activities on campus and in the London community not listed here to make the most of your undergraduate career.

 Find your program's map here:

 Remember, these maps are intended to outline experiences that you could do, not necessarily that you should do – they are meant to help you find ways to enrich and personalize your Western experience.
 You should explore the maps based upon your goals and interests while keeping in mind your own capacity and personal boundaries.